Prevention and Community Health

 PUBH 6269.
 Reproductive Epidemiology.
 1 Credit.

 Current research, controversial issues, and methodological problems in epidemiology of reproductive and perinatal health.
 Present reproductive health issues such as conception and infertility; perinatal issues such as complications of pregnancy, infections in pregnancy, adverse pregnancy outcomes, and birth defects.
 Prerequisite: PUBH 6003.

 PUBH 6270.
 HIV/AIDS Surveillance.
 1 Credit.

 Overview of surveillance methods used domestically and internationally to monitor HIV/AIDS epidemic.
-Surveillance systems including sentinel, population based, behavioral, and incidence surveillance will be presented and discussed.
-Strengths and weaknesses of these various systems will be discussed in addition to how data from these systems impact and inform HIV/AIDS related policies and programs.
+Surveillance systems including sentinel, population based, behavioral, and incidence surveillance are presented and discussed.
+Strengths and weaknesses of these various systems are discussed in addition to how data from these systems impact and inform HIV/AIDS related policies and programs.
 Prerequisite: PUBH 6003.